JvanKatwijk/qt-dab/README.md

 Documentation
 =================================================================

-An extensive *user's guide* - in PDF format - for Qt-DAB-6.8 can be found in the "docs" directory in the repository.
+An extensive *user's guide* - in PDF format - for Qt-DAB-6.9 can be found in the "docs" directory in the repository and as a document in the releases section.
 The manual contains a fairly complete description of the widgets and on configuring for creating an executable (Linux).

 ![Qt-DAB documentation](/res/read_me/qt-dab-6-manual.png?raw=true)